A BRIEF HISTORY OF LAS VEGAS, NEVADA

 The city of Las Vegas was incorporated in 1911.
 At that time it was a small settlement with a population of about 1,000.
-However it soon grew much larger.
-By 1920 Lass Vegas had a population of over 2,000.
+However, it soon grew much larger.
+By 1920 Las Vegas had a population of over 2,000.
 Then in 1931 work began on building the Hoover Dam.
-As a result the population of Las Vegas boomed.
-Meanwhile the state of Nevada legalized gambling in 1931 and casinos were founded in Las Vegas.
+As a result, the population of Las Vegas boomed.
+Meanwhile, the state of Nevada legalized gambling in 1931, and casinos were founded in Las Vegas.
 In 1941 El Rancho Vegas opened as the first resort on The Strip.
 After the Second World War Las Vegas thrived on gambling.
 Its population boomed.
 By 1960 Las Vegas had more than 64,000 people.

 In 2005 Las Vegas celebrated its centenary.
 The same year, 2005 the Museum of Atomic Testing opened.
 The National Museum of Organized Crime and Law Enforcement opened in 2012.
 The same year a new Las Vegas City Hall opened.
-Today Las Vegas continued to thrive on tourism, gambling and weddings.
-Today the population of Las Vegas in over 600,000.
+Today Las Vegas continued to thrive on tourism, gambling, and weddings.
+In 2019 the population of Las Vegas was 651,000.

 A brief history of Los Angeles

 A brief history of New Orleans

 A brief history of Portland, Oregon